 Keep an eye out, too, for correspondence from insurance companies.
 Many companies send annual statements to policyholders.
 Also, when premium payments are missed, insurers generally attempt to contact policyholders or policyowners by letter or sometimes email.

-Contact the deceased’s financial advisor or estate planning attorney, who may know of a policy, especially if it funds a trust or business transfer.
+Contact the deceased’s financial professional or estate planning attorney, who may know of a policy, especially if it funds a trust or business transfer.

 But don’t limit your search to an individual life insurance policy.

-The deceased may have had a group policy through his job or a prior job.
-Thus, a call to his former employers, union welfare office, or benefit administrator is a wise next step.
+The deceased may have had a group policy through work or a prior job.
+Thus, a call to his or her former employers, union welfare office, or benefit administrator is a wise next step.

-If the deceased had expressed his wishes to use a particular funeral home, ask if they were informed of an insurance policy being available to pay for final expenses.
+If the deceased had expressed wishes to use a particular funeral home, ask if the funeral home director was informed of an insurance policy being available to pay for final expenses.

 Insurance regulators, through the National Association of Insurance Commissioners (NAIC), suggest that, if you do find a life insurance policy, but suspect that your loved one had other policies, look closely at the documentation attached to the policy or policy references on the correspondence.
 It may include a list of any other life insurance policies issued to your loved one.

 According to the NAIC, your search will be easier if you know at least the basics.
-Gather all the personal personal details of the insured individual including their full name (maiden, too, where relevant), Social Security number, the name of the insurance company that issued the policy, and the state where the policy was likely purchased.
+Gather all the personal details of the insured individual including his or her full name (maiden, too, where relevant), Social Security number, the name of the insurance company that issued the policy, and the state where the policy was likely purchased.
 It also recommends that you have a certified death certificate available to help expedite the company’s claims review.
 Death certificates can generally be obtained from the funeral home.
+(Related: Funeral costs and considerations)

-The NAIC also suggests that, if you determine that the deceased let their permanent life insurance policy lapse (be it whole, universal, or variable), it may still be worthwhile to contact the company regarding a claim, as there may still be some remaining cash value, though it will likely not be the full value of the policy.3
+The NAIC also suggests that, if you determine that the deceased let his or her permanent life insurance policy lapse (be it whole, universal, or variable), it may still be worthwhile to contact the company regarding a claim, as there may still be some remaining cash value, though it will likely not be the full value of the policy.3

 Barry said it’s important to note that unclaimed life insurance benefits are not property of the insurance company.
 When beneficiaries cannot be found after a certain length of time, the insurer must turn over any undistributed proceeds to the state officials who administer unclaimed property programs.